 Verification Not Constitutional

-Sam Shihab & Associates believe that these types of inquiries are unconstitutional as the scope of the investigation expands beyond the normal information shared or required to be shared in a visa petition and the safeguards of such information obtained through the use of third party contractors is suspect and unsubstantiated.
+Shihab Burke, LLC, Attorneys At Law believe that these types of inquiries are unconstitutional as the scope of the investigation expands beyond the normal information shared or required to be shared in a visa petition and the safeguards of such information obtained through the use of third party contractors is suspect and unsubstantiated.

 If you are an immigrant with any questions or concerns regarding your immigration case, visas, green card applications, or any other legal matter, speak at once to an experienced Columbus immigration attorney.
 A good immigration lawyer can help you and your family with any immigration issue you face and defend you if you’re accused of violating immigration law.

 Our immigration attorneys will review your forms and applications for thoroughness and accuracy.
 Immigration laws will continually change, but an experienced immigration attorney will always be able to give you the most up-to-date immigration advice you need.